nimishsoni/StarBucks-Promotional-Offer-Recommendation/README.md

 ## Acknowledgement
-I would like to thank Udacity for this amazing project, and Starbucks  for providing the data.
+I would like to thank Udacity for the project, and Starbucks for providing the data.